 Roger A. Partridge currently serves as the 2020 Chair of the Board of County Commissioners.
 Mr. Partridge was elected Douglas County Commissioner, District II, in November 2012 and began serving his first term in January 2013.
 He was re-elected in November 2016 for an additional four years.

-Partridge’s top priorities as County Commissioner include working toward a viable and renewable water supply, finding solutions for traffic and transportation challenges in many areas of the county, added support for and the advancement of economic and job growth opportunities, and protecting the balance and quality of life in Douglas County.
+Partridge’s top priorities as County Commissioner include finding solutions for traffic and -transportation challenges in many areas of the County; working toward a viable and renewable water supply; seeking added support for the advancement of economic and job growth opportunities; and protecting the balance and quality of life in Douglas County.

-He was raised in a small town in Indiana.
-Prior to settling in Colorado he worked as an Athletic Trainer for the New York Jets and at three universities.
+Prior to settling in Colorado, he worked as an Athletic Trainer for the New York Jets and at three universities.
 He started his physical therapy practice in Castle Rock in 1987, while living in Littleton, Colorado, and moved to Douglas County in 1994 to be closer to his practice.
 Once elected as County Commissioner, he gave up his physical therapy practice to focus on his job serving the citizens and taxpayers of Douglas County.

 Roger and his wife, Nadine, like to relax by spending time at their ranch in Sedalia, working with their horses and cattle, while enjoying the beauty of Colorado.
 He has two sons who both graduated from Douglas County schools and now has two grandchildren.